ShahrukhSayyed/trading-app/README.md

 ### Installing/ Running locally

-1) Create a folder named as upstox-app at any local drive
+1) Create a folder named as trading-app at any local drive

-2) change directory to upstox-app
+2) change directory to trading-app

 ```
->cd upstox-app
+>cd trading-app
 ```

 3) Fetch the source code from my github library